volkankaya/ConsensusPKI/README.md

 Chained datastore with a flat structure (no hierarchy) complimented by Fetch algorithm so that the local CA certificate data store can be updated by CAs only.
 You may ask, is there a temper resistance?
 Although not in the scope, yes there are many ways to achieve that, a trusted platform module TPM is one of it.
 PKQuery and Fetch are very similar.
 See PKQuery below for elaboration.

 B)	It changes the algorithm that interprets the certificates so that a lying CA would be detected.
 What is truth and what is a lie?

-The truth: only the latest issued certificate is a valid certificate, and everything else is a lie.
+**The truth**: only the latest issued certificate is a valid certificate, and everything else is a lie.

 **What we have with X.509**